cryoflamer/protocol/v1/AUTH.md

 ClientId resembles all tuple fields to represent a unique device identifier connected with an given token.
-ClientId is an unique MQTT session identifier that respawned with clear_session to `false`.
+ClientId is an unique MQTT session identifier.
+ClientId must be `<<"emqttd_reg_",Symbols/binary>>` and respawned with clean_session to `true` if registration process starts.
+After verify the client gets the new ClientId without `_reg_` suffix (`<<"emqttd_",Symbols/binary>>`), Token and must disconnect and connect with the new ClientId and clean_session to `false`.
+The mqtt client password is the received Token.
+If connect is ok then the user is login.

 ```
 TOKEN PHONE      DEVKEY CLIENTID OS      SERVICES